nitrogen17/TaskBoard/README.md

 ## How to Use

 1. Enter a game world (new or existing).
-2. Find a Cork Noteboard furniture (more boards will be supported in the future).
+2. Find a supported furniture (see below; more boards will be supported in the future).
 3. Pick it up and bring it to your base.
 4. Place the Cork Noteboard somewhere.
 5. Right-click the placed furniture and click Make Task Board.